jiangMo09/CodeWalker/README.md

 - User submissions are processed by a FastAPI backend
 - Answers are evaluated in language-specific Docker containers
 - Docker images are pulled from ECR via systemd when the FastAPI backend starts
-- Correct submissions are recorded in both Elasticache (Redis) and RDS
+- Correct submissions are recorded in both Elasticache (Redis) and RDS(MySQL)
   - Elasticache uses Redis's sorted set feature for real-time rankings
   - RDS ensures long-term data persistence of ranking scores